Fyvush Finkel: Career

-Finkel continued to appear onstage in productions such as Fyvush Finkel: From Second Avenue to Broadway (1997) and Classic Stage Company's historical drama New Jerusalem (2007), by playwright David Ives.
+Finkel continued to appear onstage in productions such as Fyvush Finkel: From Second Avenue to Broadway (1997) and Classic Stage Company's historical drama New Jerusalem (2007), by David Ives.

 Personal life

 Finkel was married to Trudi Lieberman from March 1947 until her death in 2009.
 They had two sons: Ian, a musical arranger and xylophonist, and Elliot, a concert pianist.

 Finkel died in Manhattan on August 14, 2016, at the age of 93, as a result of heart problems.
-His son Ian died on November 16, 2020, from COVID-19.